hanion/hanion.github.io/post/my-experience-with-jolt/2025-02-03-my-experience-with-jolt.md

 <figcaption>RigidBody component in inspector</figcaption>
 </figure>

-The `RigidBody` component inherits from `PhysicsBodyBase` and is specifically designed for **dynamic bodies**—objects that are fully simulated and moved by forces.
+The `RigidBody` component inherits from `PhysicsBodyBase` and is specifically designed for **dynamic bodies**, objects that are fully simulated and moved by forces.

 It supports applying forces and impulses, which makes it great for things like jumping, explosions, or any kind of physics-based movement.
 Torque can be applied to rotate the body, and both mass and gravity can be adjusted to control how it reacts to the environment.